devedmonton/codevid19.com/_posts/2020-05-16-Winners-blog.md

 ### Runner Up: ShopAid

 [*ShopAid*](https://andreisukharev.github.io/shopaids/) is an application to help you get essentials efficiently.
 It is based on your travel time, and the collective intelligence of stock availability and crowd level information.
-Have a [listen](https://youtu.be/6kEYpQHF1nE)to what they say about it.
+Have a [listen](https://youtu.be/6kEYpQHF1nE) to what they say about it.

-### Winner: foodsearchinc
+### Winner: Food Search Inc.

-[foodsearchinc.com](https://foodsearchinc.com/) is a directory of local food businesses that are offering pickup & delivery due to the restrictions placed on dining in.
+[*foodsearchinc.com*](https://foodsearchinc.com/) is a directory of local food businesses that are offering pickup & delivery due to the restrictions placed on dining in.
 Our directory allows businesses to be visible and reach their customers who want to support local businesses.
-You can hear what they have to say about it [here](https://youtu.be/bHwvUGy8dIA)
+You can hear what they have to say about it [here](https://youtu.be/bHwvUGy8dIA).

+---

 Congratulations to our winners, and thank you to everyone for your hard work and energy!
 It has been an amazing ride.

-Organizers of Codevid-19 Global Hackathon
+Organizers of CODEVID-19 Global Hackathon